-An HSP friend recently asked me, “How can I tell if I’m alone because I really need downtime, or because I’m isolating myself from other people?
-Will you write an article about that?”
+An HSP friend recently asked me, “How can I tell if I’m alone because I really need downtime, or because I’m isolating myself from other people?”

 I’ve been asking these questions my whole life, and I expect I’ll be wrestling with them to my dying day.
-I can see it in my mind’s eye: my 98-year-old-self wheeling her chair into a broom closet at the long term care facility, trying to get some solitude while at the same time wondering if she is being too much of a hermit!
+I can see it in my mind’s eye: my 98-year-old-self wheeling her chair into a broom closet at the long-term care facility, trying to get some solitude, while simultaneously wondering if she is being too much of a hermit!

-I can’t give universal answers because they don’t exist: they are so dependent on temperament and circumstances for each of us.
+I can’t give universal answers because they don’t exist: the solutions for each of us are so dependent on our temperament and our circumstances.
 But as you go through the process of trying to find your own answers day by day, keep these two things in mind: